 The EPA Clearinghouse launched in February 2018 and supports concurrent plan review by multiple offices; provides a system for identifying, elevating, and resolving policy and technical issues in a consistent manner; and provides searchable access of submissions.

-The Public Dashboard is set to launch in early 2020.
+The Public Dashboard is set to launch in 2020.
 The Dashboard is for use by states, U.S. EPA, and the public and will provide up-to-date plan SIP status information.